Martin-Lacroix/FSPC/doc/Index.md

 <br />

-The name of the physical group related to the fluid-structure interface can be chosen freely, but the corresponding nodes must be stored in the `FSInterface` entry of the parameter dictionary retrieved from `getMetafor(parm)`.
+The name of the physical group related to the fluid-structure interface can be chosen freely, but the corresponding nodes must be stored in the `FSI` entry of the parameter dictionary retrieved from `getMetafor(parm)`.

 <br />